for Veterans and the Public

 If the test is positive, it means that:

-- you may have very active hepatitis B and should be followed closely by your doctor and possibly take hepatitis B medications
+- you may have active hepatitis B and should be followed closely by your provider and possibly need hepatitis B medications

 - you may be very contagious to others